-Before stating policies to the National Assembly under paragraph one, if there occurs a case of importance and necessary urgency which, if left delayed, will affect vital interests of the State, the Council of Ministers which has taken office may, for the time being, perform such acts in so far as it is necessary.
+interests of the State, the Council of Ministers which has taken office may, for the time being, perform such acts in so far as it is necessary.

 Section 163.
-A Minister has the right to attend and give statements of facts or opinions at a sitting of the House but has no right to vote, except in the case of voting in the House of Representatives where such Minister is also a Member of the House of Representatives.
+A Minister has the right to attend and give statements of fact or opinions at a sitting of the House but has no right to vote, except in the case of voting in the House of Representatives where such Minister is also a Member of the House of Representatives.
 The privileges provided in section 124 shall apply mutatis mutandis.